Configuration for PDF output

 The font used for drawing the fret positions that have fingering associated.
 This should not be modified unless you know what you are doing (and you probably don’t).

-This font has an additonal propertynumbercolor
+This font has an additional propertynumbercolor

 that can be set to control the colour of the finger number.
 By default this is the theme background colour.
 Setting this colour to the foreground colour effectively hides the finger numbers.